syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/row/indent.md

 ---
 layout: post
-title: Adaptive in ##Platform_Name## Tree Grid Component
+title: Indent and Outdent Feature in ##Platform_Name## Tree Grid Component
-description: Learn here all about Adaptive in Syncfusion ##Platform_Name## Tree Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Indent and Outdent Feature in Syncfusion ##Platform_Name## Tree Grid component and much more.
 platform: ej2-asp-core-mvc
-control: Adaptive
+control: Indent and Outdent
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Adaptive View

-The Tree Grid user interface (UI) was redesigned to provide an optimal viewing experience and improve usability on small screens.
-This interface will render the filter, sort, and edit dialogs adaptively.

-## Render adaptive dialogs

-When you enable the [`enableAdaptiveUI`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.TreeGrid.TreeGrid.html#Syncfusion_EJ2_TreeGrid_TreeGrid_EnableAdaptiveUI) property, the tree grid will render the filter, sort, and edit dialogs in full screen for a better user experience.
-The following demo demonstrates this behavior.
+# Indent and Outdent in ##Platform_Name## Tree Grid Component

+The Indent and Outdent feature will help to change the hierarchy level of rows in tree grid.
+The indent action moves the selected row as the last child of its previous row, whereas the outdent action moves the selected row as a sibling to its parent row.

+To use the indent and outdent feature, inject the `RowDD` module in the Tree Grid.
+The tree grid toolbar has the built-in items to execute indent and outdent actions.
+Define this by using the toolbar property.

 {% if page.publishingplatform == "aspnet-core" %}